Tomentos/JTT_Tutorials/README.md

 You can open the file.
 In larger projects with many files, it makes sense to not always have all of them open.
 So this button just opens the document at the exact place where a change has been made.

 You can stage the changes.
-Stashed changes will be commited, once you press the big `Commit` button at the top of the Git Source Control.
+Staged changes will be commited, once you press the big `Commit` button at the top of the Git Source Control.

 All of those options are not only available on a file level.
-You can go to the changed places with the `Open File` button and stash or revert every single line individually.
+You can go to the changed places with the `Open File` button and stage or revert every single line individually.
 This is used when you have two individual changes in a file and want to stage just one of them while still working on the other.

 You can also just stage every single change at once.
 This is a feature that is used not so often.
 In larger projects it only happens rarely that *everything* just so happens to be ready to commit at once.
 This is only used in small projects where this might very well happen, like this one, so let's do that.